 - Air-sole unit to keep them lightweightm while ensuring a sufficient support

 I have included Nike Men’s Air Monarch shoes in my list of the best tennis shoes for bunions because they offer good stability and support to play tennis on clay courts.
 These are built for stability and comfort with a wide, contoured forefoot and soft ankle collar.
-Originally, these shoes are designed for cross-training activities; but you also wear them to play tennis on softer surfaces like clay due to their wider bottom and stiffer upper to take quick side to side turns.
+Originally, these shoes are designed for cross-training activities; but you also wear them to play tennis on softer surfaces like clay due to their wider bottom and stiffer upper to take quick side-to-side turns.

-The shoe’s upper is made of a stiffer synthetic leather, having perforations on the toe box to allow the airflow and prevent your feet from stinky moisture.
+The shoe’s upper is made of stiffer synthetic leather, having perforations on the toe box to allow airflow and prevent your feet from stinky moisture.
 A major portion of the shoes is covered with leather that provides lateral support to your feet and keeps them secure as you move around the court.
 Furthermore, the shoes’ low-cut design allows freedom of movement for taking quick side-to-side turns.
 Also, the shoes are heavily padded inside to provide superior ankle support and comfort.